robwilds/queryAlfrescoAPI/readme.md

 ## There's are two end points configured

-peopleGroups:  this returns a list of all user with associated groups.  filtering will be added later
+/peopleGroups:  this returns a list of all user with associated groups.  filtering will be added later

-auditentryfornode/nodeid={nodeid}: this will fetch all audit actions, action dates and reiterate the username for the given nodeid.  nodeid must be provided
+/auditentryfornode/nodeid={nodeid}: this will fetch all audit actions, action dates and reiterate the username for the given nodeid.  nodeid must be provided